 Even if you’ve tried applying before and been declined because of your bankruptcy, it’s not the end of your life insurance chances.
 We can help revive those chances and comb through all of our insurance partners to find one who will be a great fit for you.

-We will work with you beforehand to present your application in the best possible light.
+At Best Life Quote, we will work with you beforehand to present your application in the best possible light.
 We are going to fight for you as we talk to the insurance carrier.

 Trying to find life insurance on your own after filing for any type of bankruptcy may seem difficult.
 As an individual, you’ll have to jump through many hoops simply to explain your situation.
 Instead, we can help you navigate the various guidelines of insurance companies and help you get approved for life insurance.